tarunsahnan/insta-stories/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Deployment

+1. I have set up pre-commit and pre-push hooks to run test cases before allowing any operation.
+2. The project is deployed on [Netlify](https://master--insta-stories-test.netlify.app/), which automatically updates whenever a new commit is pushed to the master branch.
+Before building the project, Netlify runs a test command to ensure all unit test cases pass.

 ## Getting Started

 Note: Please use yarn for dependency management as pre-commit and pre-push hooks have been set up accordingly.